faiziktk/IEEE_HPEC2025_block_FMA_tests/README.md

 ## Related CUDA Files

-[nvidia-tests.cu](nvidia-tests.cu) CUDA program that applies the generalized test vectors to Tensor Cores using the WMMA API, with inputs in binary16/bfloat16/TensorFloat32.
-See the macros at the top of the file to select the input format.
+[nvidia-tests.cu](nvidia-tests.cu): CUDA code that applies the generalized test vectors [1] to test matrix multipliers using the WMMA API, with inputs in binary16/bfloat16/TensorFloat32.
+The macros at the top of the file allow to select the input format.

 ## Sample Output of NVIDIA A30 Tensor Cores Numerical Features

 A sample output of the CUDA file for FP16 is shown below:<br>